Tag Archive for: Autism Spectrum Disorder

 Teaching Action Labels to Children with Autism

-Some common challenges in teaching action labels include a delay in using, limited imitation skills, lack of understanding, and difficulty inconsistent use.
+Some common challenges in teaching action labels include a delay in using, limited imitation skills, a lack of understanding, and difficulty with inconsistent use.

 • Lack of understanding: Once children with autism are taught labels, they may use them through memorization rather than actually understanding what it is that they are labeling.
 They just use them out of habit or to appease rather than actually connecting what it is they are labeling with a word or action they understand.